Pete the Cat

-Pete the Cat is a fictional cartoon cat, created by American artist James Dean.
+Pete the Cat is a fictional cartoon cat created by American artist James Dean.
 The series started with four books illustrated by Dean and with text by Eric Litwin; since then, James Dean and his wife Kimberly Dean have written and illustrated the series of books.

 Content

-The first book, Pete the Cat: I Love My White Shoes, is the story of a cat named Pete whose white shoes become dirty after he steps in various substances, but "Pete never loses his cool."
+The first book, Pete the Cat: I Love My White Shoes, is the story of an anthropomorphic blue cat named Pete whose white shoes become dirty after he steps in various substances, but "Pete never loses his cool".
 Written as a song, its refrain is "I love my white shoes", changing to "I love my red shoes", "I love my blue shoes", and "I love my brown shoes".
-Then he steps in a bucket of water and the colors wash off, and they become wet, but still never loses his cool, he just sings his song.
+He then steps in a bucket of water and the colors wash off, and they become wet, but still never loses his cool, he just sings his song.

 The book was self-published in 2008 and sold 7,000 copies in 10 months before it was picked up by HarperCollins – alerted by a YouTube meme in which two little girls read the book – and distributed throughout the United States and Canada.
 It rose to number 8 on the New York Times Best Seller list for picture books.

+There have been 87 Pete the Cat books published.

 Author and illustrator

 Eric Litwin (also known as "Mr. Eric") is an American storyteller and musician from Atlanta, Georgia.

 The book uses a character first devised by James Dean, an artist active in Atlanta, who drew up Pete in 1999 and in 2006 self-published The Misadventures of Pete the Cat.
 Litwin wrote a story about and a song for the cat, and the two began a partnership.

-The collaboration between Dean and Litwin ended in 2011.
-James Dean and wife Kimberly Dean continue to write and illustrate the Pete the Cat series, now over 60 books, together.
+The collaboration between Dean and Litwin ended in 2012 due to creative differences between the two.
+James Dean and his wife, Kimberly Dean, continue to write and illustrate the Pete the Cat series (now over 60 books) together.

 Honors

-In 2010, the Georgia Center for the Book released a list titled, "25 Books All Young Georgians Should Read".
+In 2010, the Georgia Center for the Book released a list titled "25 Books All Young Georgians Should Read".
 Pete the Cat: I Love My White Shoes is one of the books included in that list.